 Like our artists, our plays include works by the best playwrights of today--including Pulitzer Prize winners Arthur Miller, Lynn Nottage, Nilo Cruz--and the best emerging playwrights.

-AlterTheater commissions a playwright every other year to write a new play for our company.
-Our commissioned playwright works closely with the ensemble to create a story that tackles issues in our community, and that can shine in our unique storefront performance spaces.
+In each AlterLab cohort, AlterTheater commissions one playwright to write a new play for and with our community.
+Commissioned playwrights work closely with our ensemble to create a story that tackles issues in our community, and that can shine in our unique storefront performance spaces.